 Gyodon-Japanese Beef

-Indulge in the savory delight of Japanese Gyudon, featuring thinly sliced fatty beef cooked in a subtly sweet blend of mirin and soy sauce, elegantly served over a bed of rice.
-Crowned with a perfectly cooked egg, Gyudon promises a culinary experience like no other.
+One of our favorite restaurants, Kokoro serves a Japanese beef bowl.
+Technically, the dish should be called Japanese Gyudon, featuring thinly sliced fatty beef cooked in a subtly sweet blend of mirin and soy sauce, elegantly served over a bed of rice.
+Crowned with a perfectly cooked egg or not, it’s up to you.
+Serve with pickled red ginger.

 *Ingredients:*

-– Neutral oil (such as vegetable or canola oil)
+– Neutral oil (such as vegetable or olive oil)

 – 2 medium onions, very thinly sliced